prakhar1989/docker-curriculum/tutorial/src/index.md

 1. [Docker Machine](https://docs.docker.com/machine/) - Create Docker hosts on your computer, on cloud providers, and inside your own data center
 2. [Docker Compose](https://docs.docker.com/compose/) - A tool for defining and running multi-container Docker applications.
 3. [Docker Swarm](https://docs.docker.com/swarm/) - A native clustering solution for Docker
+4. [Kubernetes](https://kubernetes.io) - Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.

 In this section, we are going to look at one of these tools, Docker Compose, and see how it can make dealing with multi-container apps easier.